Weird and wonderful roadside diners in every state

 Delaware: Helen’s Famous Sausage House, Smyrna

-Florida: Toasted Mango Café, Sarasota
+Florida: Toasted Mango Café, Holmes Beach and Sarasota

 Georgia: Marietta Diner, Marietta